 Professor Holland is currently serving as Distinguished Visiting Scholar In Residence at the John W. Kluge Center of the Library of Congress.
 He is a former Race & Ethnicity writer for The Associated Press, having been recognized as one of the few reporters to be credentialed to cover all three branches of the American government during his career: the White House, the Supreme Court and Congress.
 He now shares his love of journalism and writing through public speaking and teaching, having served as the Visiting Distinguished Professor of Ethics in Journalism at the University of Arkansas in 2016.
 He also teaches journalism ethics at The School of Continuing Studies at Georgetown University and New York University in Washington D.C. as well as creative nonfiction in the Master of Fine Arts in Creative Nonfiction program at Goucher College in Towson, Maryland.

 He is also host of the Saturday edition of C-SPAN Washington Journal, and was co-host of BBC World Service Radio’s A Home For Black History, the 2016 audio documentary about the conception, construction and opening of the Smithsonian National Museum of African American History and Culture.

 Professor Holland is from Holly Springs, Mississippi, and graduated from the University of Mississippi with a Liberal Arts degree with an emphasis in journalism and English.
-He received his Master of Fine Arts in Creative Nonfiction from Goucher College in 2012 and was awarded a doctorate of humane letters from LeMoyne-Owen College in Memphis, Tennessee in 2018.
+He received his Master of Fine Arts in Creative Nonfiction from Goucher College in 2012 and was awarded an honorary doctorate of humane letters from LeMoyne-Owen College in Memphis, Tennessee in 2018.